A New Relief Measure for American Olim

 Important Caveats

-This is a new law as of 2026, and the implementation details — specific qualifying periods, definition of "US employer," and the exact income types covered — may be refined through regulations and administrative guidance in the months following enactment.
+This is a new law as of 2026, and the implementation details - the definition of "US employer," the documentation Bituach Leumi will accept, and the exact income types covered - may be refined through regulations and administrative guidance in the months following enactment.
 Before relying on the exemption, confirm the current status with an Israeli CPA familiar with olim taxation.
 The law is beneficial in intent but the details matter for individual situations.